Table of Contents

 The purpose of this edition of the Web Almanac is not to forget about 2020, but to memorialize it.
 For better or worse, this is a chapter in our history.
 Despite all of the external pressures of this year, over a hundred contributors from the web community signed up and volunteered countless hours of their time for a project dedicated to remembering 2020 and the state of the web.
 Amazingly, we actually managed to expand the scope of this year’s edition by adding three new chapters and only losing one.

 When I ask contributors what they enjoy most about the project, the answer is almost always about the people.
-We work together as teams, we support each other, and in only five months' time we're able to build the equivalent of a 500+ page book!
-It's an enormous challenge, and while we haven't solved the world's problems, we've shown what's possible when people choose to work together.
+We work together as teams, we support each other, and in only five months time we were able to build the equivalent of a 600 page book!
+It was an enormous challenge, and while we haven’t solved the world’s problems, we’ve shown what’s possible when people choose to work together.

 Please enjoy the 2020 Web Almanac, the culmination of our labor of love for the web.
 And be sure to reach out if you’d like to join the team.